Updating Results

 1. Admission to the programme shall be subject to the approval of the Pro-Vice-Chancellor (Health Sciences).

-4. Admission to the programme is limited to a maximum of six candidates annually.
+4. Admission to each endorsement is limited to a maximum of six candidates annually.

 Masters (Coursework)